lyme-disease-normal-pressure-hydrocephalus

 Like

 Hello, and welcome to another Inside Lyme Podcast.
-I am your host, Dr. Daniel Cameron.
-In this episode, I discuss a case involving a patient who gradually developed balance problems and was later diagnosed with Lyme disease with normal pressure hydrocephalus.
+I am your host Dr. Daniel Cameron.
+In this episode, I’ll be discussing a case involving a patient who slowly began having difficulties with his balance and was later diagnosed with Lyme disease and secondary normal pressure hydrocephalus.

 A 67-year-old man developed multiple symptoms over a 3- to 4-month period.
-He complained of balance problems, diffuse dizziness, urinary urge incontinence, difficulty concentrating and finding words, increased irritability, muscle soreness in his arms and neck, moderate morning headaches, and increasing fatigue.
+He complained of balance problems, diffuse dizziness, urinary urge-incontinence, problems concentrating and with finding words, increased irritability, sore muscles of the arms and around the neck, a moderate morning headache, and an increasing feeling of exhaustion.

 An MRI scan revealed an enlarged ventricular system compatible with normal pressure hydrocephalus (NPH).